 - Scentos Colouring Workstation – Treat your inner artist to this wonderful art station that has a fabulous sensory twist, as each item has its own unique fruity smell!

-- Infinity Aromatherapy Humidifier – A mini sensory hub, providing relaxing smells and a dreamy light show.
+- Colour Changing Aromatherapy Diffuser – A mini sensory hub, providing relaxing smells and a dreamy light show.

 Have you ever felt the urge to raid your freezer for a tub of ice cream when you’re feeling low?
 Well, there is a scientific reason for that – sugar!